yewinston/p2py/README.md

 *Continuing from downloading a file..*

-1. With the tracker and current peer terminal active, open another terminal and create another peer by repeating the steps from [Downloading a file] with a different client ip & port
+1. With the tracker and current two seeder terminals active, open another terminal and create another peer by repeating the steps from [Downloading a file] with a different client ip & port

 **Assert the list of torrents contains the additional seeder, and during the download it retrieves data from both available seeders.**